Protecting our planet: Water

 Several test tubes with clear liquid

-Data and Digital Technology Helps Conserve Over 2 Million Liters of at Freshwater at Manufacturing Plant in Osaka
+Data and Digital Technology Helps Conserve Over 2 Million Liters of Freshwater at Manufacturing Plant in Osaka

 Our manufacturing site in Osaka, Japan, has achieved significant success in freshwater conservation through innovative data-driven initiatives, with collaboration between the production, engineering and data science teams resulting in significant reductions in water usage.